Home Majors Theater & Drama

 What is the AI automation risk for Theater & Drama?

-Theater & Drama is rated "Moderate" for AI automation risk, with an average of 38% of job tasks exposed to large language models and AI tools.
+Theater & Drama is rated "Moderate" for AI automation risk, with 38% of job tasks exposed to large language models and AI tools.
 This means some career tasks in this field could be augmented or replaced by AI over the next decade.

 Which school has the best Theater & Drama program?

-What's the outlook for a Theater & Drama degree?
+What's the ROI on a Theater & Drama degree?

 On average, Theater & Drama graduates earn 4.9x their in-state tuition over 10 years.
 ROI varies significantly by school — choose carefully.